nacht-falter/aikido-course-website-django/README.md

 ### Acknowledgements

-- I would like to thank my Code Institute mentor Can for his continued support and helpful advice.
+- I would like to thank my Code Institute mentor Can for his continued support and constructive advice.
 - I would like to thank the Code Institute tutors for their support.
 - I would like to thank all friends and family members who have tested the website for their helpful feedback and suggestions.